 Buying a pre-constructed pantry is a budget-friendly way to boost your storage space.
 You can get them in many shapes and sizes, and the flexible shelving is oft-utilized and appreciated.

-Most people store shelf-stable foods in their pantry.
+Most people store shelf-stable foods in their pantries.
 This includes dry kitchen staples like flour, sugar, and spices as well as canned goods, cereal, and snacks.
 Bottles of soda or other liquid may also be stored there.

 Deeper kitchen pantries lend themselves to small appliance storage.
 For example, a pantry may be the perfect place to stash that blender or waffle maker that always seems to be sitting out on the counter.
 Kitchen pantries also have sufficient space to store attachments and accessories for small appliances that won’t fit in drawers.